Principle and Working:

 An ACD circuit is used to convert analog signals into digital signals.
 It is commonly employed in various applications, including instrumentation, audio processing, and communication systems.

 While analog signals can be continuous and provide an infinite number of different voltage values, digital circuits on the other hand work with binary signals which have only two discrete states, a logic “1” (HIGH) or a logic “0” (LOW).
-Basically, The ADC takes a continuous analog signal and captures its value at regular intervals.

 Digital Value = (Analog Voltage / Reference Voltage) * (2^N - 1)